President’s Message

 Blue Jay Jazz Festival 2024

 Jazz, the legendary Ray Charles once said “is like Gumbo.”
 Just put in whatever you’ve got, be spontaneous, creative, daring, improvise, experiment.
-The piano man with the bluesy voice said his band ran out of pieces to play towards the end of a concert and made up a chart topping hit from scratch, right on the spot.
+In 1958, Charles was on stage doing a live show when he ran out of music to play.
+With 12 minutes of stage time remaining, he told his band members, The Raelettes, “Listen, I’m going to fool around, and y’all just follow me.”
+His 1959 blockbuster hit single, “What’d I Say”, was the result of that impromptu on the spot jam session.
 “Make a good roux; fetch some leftovers from the fridge?
-Chop em up and put em into the pot.”
+Chop em up and put em into the pot,” he said.
+Talk about an accidental classic!

 The powerful sound and spirit of jazz has endured for over a hundred years.
-The Blue Jay Jazz Festival has not only trumpeted, but saxophoned, sang, drummed, strummed, plucked and pianoed that joyful sound on the mountain for 17 years.
+The Blue Jay Jazz Festival, produced by the Blue Jay Jazz Foundation, has not only trumpeted, but saxophoned, sang, drummed, strummed, plucked and pianoed that joyful sound on the mountain for nearly 2 decades.

-Since 2007, the Festival has presented a Gumbo of Grammy Award winning and nominated artists like Patrice Rushen, Kenny Burrell, Gerry Mulligan, Barbara Morrison, George Whitty, Ernie Watts and Poncho Sanchez, The King Brothers, Ron King and more.
+Since 2007, the Festival has presented a Gumbo of Grammy Award winning and nominated artists like Lee Ritenour, Patrice Rushen, Kenny Burrell, Jessy J, Gerry Mulligan, Barbara Morrison, Lisa Haley & The Zydakats, Ernie Watts and George Whitty, Poncho Sanchez, John Proulx, Yuko Mabuchi, The King Brothers, Ron King and more.

 The Blue Jay Jazz Festival like a country’s cultural history is the collection of its people’s traditions.
 In America, the loose braiding of traditions from every country has given it unique multicultural richness.
 At the foundation of its vast musical traditions, is one that was born in the Black communities of New Orleans, Louisiana, in the late 19th century.